pawalt/improvement/README.md

 - Take notes in Rocketbook each Physics and Math class
 - Scan in new notes each night into Rocketbook

+# Week 7 - Refocusing
+## 4/21-4/27
+### Reflection

+Things went decently with notes last week but not as well as I hoped.
+I've added so many things over the past few weeks that I haven't had the chance to fully implement any of them.
+I'm going to take this week to to focus on fully implementing the things I have over the last week.

+### Motivation

+N/A

+### Tools

+N/A

+### Rules

+Focus on the rules from the past weeks, particularly note-taking and workout

 # Potential topics for future weeks

 - Personal Projects